 \section{Computational details}

-Our investigation employs first-principles calculations using the Vienna \textit{Ab initio} Simulation Package (VASP) \cite{vasp1,vasp2}.
-The exchange-correlation potential was treated using both the generalized gradient approximation (GGA), as parameterized by Perdew, Burke, and Ernzerhof (PBE) \cite{pbe}, and the hybrid Heyd-Scuseria-Ernzerhof (HSE06) functional \cite{hse06}, including corrections for vdW interactions via the DFT-D3 method proposed by \cite{dftd3}.
-Core–valence electron interactions were described using the projector augmented-wave (PAW) method \cite{paw}, and the Kohn-Sham single-electron wave functions were expanded in a plane-wave basis set with a kinetic energy cutoff of 520~eV.
+Our investigation employs first-principles calculations performed with the Vienna \textit{Ab initio} Simulation Package (VASP)\cite{vasp1,vasp2}.
+The exchange–correlation potential is treated using both the generalized gradient approximation (GGA), parameterized by Perdew, Burke, and Ernzerhof (PBE)\cite{pbe}, and the hybrid Heyd–Scuseria–Ernzerhof (HSE06) functional.\cite{hse06} Long-range van der Waals (vdW) interactions are included via the DFT-D3 correction method proposed by Grimme.\cite{dftd3} Core–valence electron interactions are described using the projector augmented-wave (PAW) method,\cite{paw} and the Kohn–Sham single-electron wavefunctions are expanded in a plane-wave basis set with a kinetic energy cutoff of 520\,eV.